-Longboards, backpackers and the most powerful lighthouse in Australia keeping a watchful eye over us all like a proud circling Sea Eagle; it really is an Endless Summer in Byron.
-For those looking for some respite from the surf, where else can you explore near Byron Bay?
-You’ll be pleased to hear there are some mouth-watering nature escapes just a hop, skip and a rock jump away.
+Longboards, backpackers and the most powerful lighthouse in Australia keeping a watchful eye over us all like a proud circling sea eagle: it really is an endless summer in Byron.
+But for those looking for some respite from the surf, there’s a whole other world to discover in Byron Bay its surrounding hinterland.
+Here are the nature spots to add to the itinerary for your next Northern NSW trip.

 -

-Minyon Falls - Nightcap National Park (45mins from Byron Bay)
+Minyon Falls, Nightcap National Park - 45 minutes from Byron Bay

-View this post on InstagramA 45 minute drive from Byron Bay can land you in this World Heritage listed adventure paradise.
-Home to the traditional Widjabul People the area features heavily within Aboriginal dreaming stories and its spiritual nature is almost tangible here.
+View this post on InstagramA 45-minute drive from Byron Bay can land you in this World Heritage-listed adventure paradise.
+Home to the traditional Widjabul People, the area features heavily in Aboriginal dreaming stories and its spiritual nature is almost tangible here.
 If only those ancient eucalyptus trees could speak…

 As the saying goes though, with great rain comes great waterfalls, and Minyon Falls is an iconic one that you should definitely chase down.

-View this post on InstagramThe pot at the end of Minyon Falls’ rainbow is a plunge pool so stunning no artist could ever re-create its incredible beauty.
-It’s best reached via the 7.5km / 4.5hr Minyon Loop track, a gloriously steep meander through lush tropical vegetation in what feels like a wildlife sanctuary.
+View this post on InstagramThe pot at the end of Minyon Falls’ rainbow is a plunge pool so stunning no artist could ever recreate its incredible beauty.
+It’s best reached via the 13km (return) Minyon Falls walking track, a gloriously steep meander through lush tropical vegetation in what feels like a wildlife sanctuary.

-Protester Falls - Nightcap National Park (1hr 5mins from Byron Bay)
+Protester Falls, Nightcap National Park - 75 minutes from Byron Bay

 Photo InformationProtestor Falls